Hbaskett/Masters/README.md

 read_pt.py - plotting script for PT structure adapted from ATMO source code

+extend_pt.py - used to add isotherms in the upper atmospheres of thermal structures

 read_nasa9.py - read NASA9 coefficients from VULCAN and write them into ATMO

 write_atmo.py - write PT structure for ATMO format